SSSD/sssd-test-suite/readme.md

   boxes use fixed machine SID and Active Directory requires different SID for each domain controller.

-* There are two shared folders between Linux guests and host machine:
+* There is one shared folder between Linux guests and host machine:
   * `./shared-enrollment => /shared/enrollment/` -- enrollment data such
     as certificates and keytabs are stored in this directory.
-  * `./shared-data => /shared/data/` -- custom data to share.

 * Additionally, you can mount more folders by defining one or more of these variables:
   * `SSSD_TEST_SUITE_SSHFS` - mount folders with sshfs (recommended)
   * `SSSD_TEST_SUITE_NFS` - mount folders with nfs